bbc/unicode-bidirectional/README.md

 var reordering = reorder(codepoints, levels); // [0x28, 0x29, 0x2A, 0x05D2, 0x05D1, 0x05D0]
 ```

-You can download `unicode.bidirectional.js` from released files from here.
+You can download `unicode.bidirectional.js` from [Releases](https://github.com/bbc/unicode-bidirectional/releases).
 Using this file with a `<script>` tag will
 expose `UnicodeBidirectional` as global variable on the `window` object.